Consultation on standards of proficiency for registered nurses

 We know time is precious, so you can give us your feedback in two ways:

-The full consultation - for nurses, midwives, and those with a background in education or healthcare.
+The full consultation - for nurses, midwives and those with a background in education or healthcare.
 Give us your views about the proposed standards of proficiency for registered nurses and the education framework: standards for education and training.
 You can comment on those parts of the consultation more relevant to your experience or complete the consultation in full.
 You can start the consultation, save it and then come back to it when you have more time.

 Before completing the consultation, please read the consultation information, which explains how the draft standards were developed, as well as the draft standards themselves.